Reading Score

 What Is the Automated Readability Index?

-The Automated Readability Index (ARI) is another readability test for text in the English language to measure the readability of your content.
+The Automated Readability Index (ARI) is another readability test for text in the English language to measure readability of your content.
+It is designed to measure how easy your text is to read and understand.

 What Is the ARI Readability Calculator?